D-Pow/dotfiles/Windows/New computer ReadMe.txt

     You might need to keep deleting and re-creating the keyboard shortcut before the shortcut actually works

-For LaTeX (TexLive), run the following commands:
-    tlmgr init-usertree
-    sudo tlmgr update --all
-If that fails, you'll have to switch to the old repo (tlmgr not supported in new one):
-    tlmgr option repository ftp://tug.org/historic/systems/texlive/2015/tlnet-final Use sudo for installing things

-In Linux, after installing Mozc and IBus (for Japanese input):
-    Mozc settings -> Keymap style -> Customize
-    Repeat for Direct Input, Composition, and Precomposition:
-        Ctrl ` --> Set input mode to Hiragana
-        Ctrl 1 --> Set input mode to full-width Katakana

 Power options: disable wake timers and (multimedia-> when sharing media-> allow the computer to sleep) to prevent a program from keeping computer from sleeping

 Disk check disabled